 Women should not have more than one standard drink per day, while men should have no more than two.
 The excessive intake of alcohol is not beneficial is anyway, as we have already shown.

 If you do decide to drink alcohol, moderation is key.
-According to Healthline, moderate drinking is defined as one drink a day for women and two drinks a day for men.
+Moderate drinking is defined as one drink a day for women and two drinks a day for men.

 One serving is equal to: